borismus/smus.com/content/posts/2021/ai-note-garden-summarizer/index.md

 techniques.
 The current approach doesn't work well on lists.
 Fragments of code don't need to be summarized at all.

-So that's Summer, the note summarizer.
-She could use more work, but I'm going to call it a day for now.
-I'll be back soon to introduce you to another AI-based note gardener apprentice.
+Stay tuned.
+I'll be back soon to introduce you to another AI-based note gardener.